Compare the Best Insulin Pumps Features, Size, CGM Integration

 Smallest durable AID system; full smartphone control; on-pump bolus button

-Touchscreen interface; Control-IQ technology Tubeless; integrates with Dexcom CGM; smartphone control Tubeless; PDM controller; no CGM integration SmartGuard technology; auto basal and bolus adjustments Dual-hormone delivery (insulin and glucagon) Compact size; customizable settings Open-source; customizable; community-driven
+Touchscreen interface; Control-IQ technology Tubeless; integrates with Dexcom CGM; smartphone control Tubeless, PDM controller, no CGM integration SmartGuard technology: auto basal and bolus adjustments Dual-hormone delivery (insulin and glucagon) Compact size; customizable settings Open-source; customizable; community-driven

-Standout Restrictions Requires compatible smartphone for full control Requires periodic charging; not tubeless Requires compatible smartphone; limited to certain CGMs No automated insulin delivery; no CGM integration Requires Medtronic CGM; not waterproof Limited availability; dual-hormone version not widely adopted Limited availability in some regions DIY system; requires technical setup; not FDA approved
+Standout Restrictions Requires a compatible smartphone for full control Requires periodic charging; not tubeless Requires a compatible smartphone; limited to certain CGMs No automated insulin delivery; no CGM integration Requires Medtronic CGM; not waterproof Limited availability; dual-hormone version not widely adopted Limited availability in some regions DIY system; requires technical setup; not FDA approved

 Motor Type Micro-delivery piston Micro-delivery piston Electromechanical Electromechanical Stepper motor Electromechanical Stepper motor Depends on chosen pump